There are times when her words seem to echo a meditation or prayer,

 “Actually, what I’m feeling is like we’re communing with them.”

-The four of us continued down the beach, but at a point of land where the storm had deposited a large pile of driftwood that partially blocked our path, we decided to turn back.
+The four of us continued down the beach, but at an isolated point of land, where the storm had deposited a large pile of driftwood that blocked our path, we decided to turn back.
 We hoped the dolphins would turn with us, which they did.
-After another half-hour together, our companions, for reasons only they understood, returned to the depths.
+After another half-hour together, our companions returned to the depths.

+Curtain call.
+Milwaukee, 2016.
 After thirty years, when we reminisce about how we fell in love and married, our experiences on the Sanibel beach and the secluded path in the arboretum are inseparable.
-Anyone might think, as once we had thought, that we had been startled by nothing more than a warning not to approach the owl’s nest and her young.
+Anyone might think, as once we had, that in the arboretum we were given nothing more than a warning not to approach the owl’s nest and its young.
 But in matters of the heart–our two hearts–thoughts give way to feelings, reality is blurred by imagination and illusion, and ordinary shadows of birds racing across rectangles of sunlight become revelations.

-Having given life to our own son and daughter, having reared them in our own nest, we can not help but imagine, perhaps believe, that something of great meaning and beauty had taken place: Mother Owl had offered her beating wings to carry us to Mother Dolphin and the child she would show two lovers, walking hand in hand, listening to the sounds of the heart.
+Having given life to our own son and daughter, having reared them in our own nest, we can not help but imagine, perhaps believe, that Mother Owl had offered her beating wings to carry us to Mother Dolphin and the child she would show two lovers, walking hand in hand, listening to the sounds of the heart.